-The Government of Nicaragua says it has crushed the rebellion led by the Sandanist guerrilla movement.
+Background: The Government of Nicaragua says it has crushed the rebellion led by the Sandanist guerrilla movement.
 This claim follows National Guard assaults on three rebel-held towns.

 SYNOPSIS: The last rebel-held bastion to fall was Esteli 150 kilometres (90 miles) north of the Nicaraguan capital of Mangaua.
 Reports say the Nation Guard turned people out of their houses, then opened fire on the buildings with heavy machine guns and Sherman tanks.
 Other reports said advancing troops had thrown incendiary bombs into the buildings.
 In Leon, Nicaragua's second largest city 90 kilometres (55 miles) north or Mangaua, the scene was the same.
 Government troops took control on Friday.
 (15 September) after Government aircraft and pounded the city with rockets for five hours.

 It was estimated that more than half the population of 90 thousand had fled before the bombardment.
 The city was the scene of bitter fighting between Government forces and Sandanist guerrillas and became a key target in the National Guards' offensive.
 Red Cross officials are reported to have estimated that between 360 and 380 people were killed during the fighting.
 The rebels were trying to oust President Somoza, whose family has controlled Nicaragua since 1933.
 Some estimate of the Somoza family fortune put the figure at four hundred million U.S. Dollars (two hundred million pounds sterling) which is spread over a... wide range of business interest.
 Many of the leading jobs in Nicaragua are held by members of the Somoza family.